Version info: Code for this page was tested in Stata 12.1

 Estimating and interpreting generalized linear mixed models (GLMMs, of which mixed effects logistic regression is one) can be quite challenging.
 If you are just starting, we highly recommend reading this page first Introduction to GLMMs.
 It covers some of the background and theory as well as estimation options, inference, and pitfalls in more detail.

 The first part gives us the iteration history, tells us the type of model, total number of observations, number of groups, and the grouping variable.
-Stata also indicates that the estimates are based on 10 integration points and gives us the log likelihood as well as the overall Wald chi square test that all the fixed effects parameters (excluding the intercept) are simultaneously zero.
-We used 10 integration points (how this works is discussed in more detail here).
-As we use more integration points, the approximation becomes more accurate converging to the ML estimates; however, more points are more computationally demanding and can be extremely slow or even intractable with today’s technology.
+Stata also indicates that the estimates are based on 7 integration points and gives us the log likelihood as well as the overall Wald chi square test that all the fixed effects parameters (excluding the intercept) are simultaneously zero.

 The next section is a table of the fixed effects estimates.
 For many applications, these are what people are primarily interested in.
 The estimates represent the regression coefficients.
 These are unstandardized and are on the logit scale.
 The estimates are followed by their standard errors (SEs).
 As is common in GLMs, the SEs are obtained by inverting the observed information matrix (negative second derivative matrix).
 However, for GLMMs, this is again an approximation.
 The approximations of the coefficient estimates likely stabilize faster than do those for the SEs.
 Thus if you are using fewer integration points, the estimates may be reasonable, but the approximation of the SEs may be less accurate.
 The Wald tests, \(\frac{Estimate}{SE}\), rely on asymptotic theory, here referring to as the highest level unit size converges to infinity, these tests will be normally distributed, and from that, p values (the probability of obtaining the observed estimate or more extreme, given the true estimate is 0).
 Using the same assumptions, approximate 95% confidence intervals are calculated.

 The last section gives us the random effect estimates.
-This represents the estimated standard deviation in the intercept on the logit scale.
+This represents the estimated variance in the intercept on the logit scale.
 Had there been other random effects, such as random slopes, they would also appear here.

 Multilevel bootstrapping